 2. Make sure the arrow indicates the correct rotation direction when mounting on the saw, if you put a diamond blade on backwards the efficiency will be greatly reduced and you'll not get the full life out of the saw blade.

-3. Tighten the flanges (plates that hold the diamond blade on the crank shaft) to avoid the blade from slipping during the cut and to insure full cutting performance.
+3. Tighten the flanges (plates that hold the diamond blade on the crank shaft) to avoid the blade from slipping during the cut and to ensure full cutting performance.

 4. If you're using a wet cutting saw, make sure the waterways are clean and unobstructed to prevent overheating of the diamond blade and to clear the cut of any slurry. (cutting material left behind during the cutting process)